CrommVardek/Slushie/plonk_prover/README.md

-# Generating proof logic
+# Zero-Knowledge Proofs part of Slushie

-The library generates proof for the withdrawal method.
+The library for manipulating with [`dusk-plonk`](https://github.com/dusk-network/plonk).

+## Main functions:

+### Proof generation
+This function generates serialized plonk proof which will be used in withdraw contract method to verify knowledge of the randomness & nullifier.

 Arguments:
 - `pp` - serialized public parameters